joonan-lab/cwas/docs/quickstart/tutorial.rst

     cwas annotation -v INPUT.vcf -o_dir OUTPUT_DIR -n 8

-5. Categorization
+5. :ref:`Categorization <categorization>`

   Categorize variants into groups based on the annotation datasets.
 A single category is a combination of five domains (i.e., variant type, gene biotype, gene list, functional annotation and functional score).
-Details are provided in the :ref:`Overview of annotation datasets <overview>` in :doc:`../dataset/overview_dataset.rst`.
+Details are provided in the :ref:`Overview of annotation datasets <overview>`.

   .. code-block:: solidity

     cwas categorization -i INPUT.annotated.vcf -o_dir OUTPUT_DIR -p 8

-6. Burden test
+6. :ref:`Burden test <burdentest>`

   Calculate the burden of each category by comparing the number of variants per case and control.
 Two types of tests are used for p-value calculation: binomial test and permutation test.